Vital Records Online

 Who is Authorized to Order an Oklahoma Birth Certificate?

 Only the individual named on the record and authorized individuals can request a certified copy by providing proof of identity.
-Oklahoma birth certificates are restricted for 125 years and are considered confidential.
+Oklahoma birth certificate are restricted for 125 years and are considered confidential.
 It's crucial to ensure eligibility before requesting on behalf of the person named on the record.

 Authorized People